lightvector/KataGo/docs/GraphSearch.md

 1. Starting at the root of the tree, walk down the tree sampling the next action to explore according to some exploration formula.
 2. Once the walk falls off the end of the tree by reaching a state not yet searched, extend the tree with a node for that new state.
-3. Obtain an estimate of the utility U of the new state, e.g. by quering the value head of a neural net.
+3. Obtain an estimate of the utility U of the new state, e.g. by querying the value head of a neural net.
 4. Walk back up the tree, at each node incrementing N and updating the average Q with the new sampled utility U.

 Here's an illustration: